REUTERS SUMMIT-Swiss must meet U.S. "diktat" over tax - Ackermann

 “It probably provides the last opportunity for solving a highly contested issue in a manner that conforms with Swiss law ... and our understanding of bank client privacy.”

-Ackermann said he expected most members of parliament - many of whom were initially opposed to the government’s plans - would eventually understand the urgency of supporting the legislation, which faced its first formal committee hearing on Monday.
+Ackermann said he expected most members of parliament - many of whom were initially opposed to the government’s plans - would eventually understand the urgency of supporting the legislation, which faces its first formal hearing in Bern on Monday.

-Though he acknowledged that the fines would not be pleasant and could force state-owned banks to seek support, he said that they would not destroy the Swiss financial system.
+Though he acknowledged that the fines would not be pleasant, he said that they would not destroy the Swiss financial system or individual institutions.

 The Swiss government is asking parliament to rush through the legislation in June, citing a U.S. threat of further criminal charges against more banks.